BlaineDev/431-classes-2022/postclass/README.md

 When Dr. Love has information to provide to you after our final class session on 2022-12-08, you will find it on this page.

-He will also email you to let you know to look for it if it's important.

 - Everything in the 431 Fall 2022 Dr Love and Students Shared Drive folder will remain where it is until 2023-02-01.
 - Everything on Github including the Course Notes will remain where it is until 2023-06-01.